Table of contents

 Changing the Scan Guide Frame

-2. If both ID (TD1) and ID (TD2) are selected or only ID (TD1), but not passport, then the frame for ID (TD1) will be displayed.
+2. If both ID (TD1) and ID (TD2) are selected, or only ID (TD1) is selected (without Passport), the TD1 (ID) guide frame displays.

 MRZResultViewConfig Overview